If you work in the area of food and health, you already know that foodborne illness (FBI) is a major public health issue.

 Pathogens pass from food-contact surfaces of equipment or utensils to food.
 Here are some examples:

 Cutting boards are often a focus of equipment contamination, simply because they are used so extensively in pre-preparation procedures.
 This is why some managers choose color-coded cutting boards.
-At a minimum, if a cutting board is reserved for meat or for fresh produce, the risk is reduced.
+At a minimum, if a cutting board is reserved only for meat or only for fresh produce, the risk is reduced.
 However, all food contact surfaces are at play.
 This includes cutting boards, knives, countertops, blenders, mixers, utensils, storage containers, serving pans, and even potholders and aprons.
 Needless to say, proper cleaning and sanitizing between processes are the key weapon against this kind of cross contamination.

 It's important to focus on entire work areas, not just a bowl or a utensil.
 British researchers demonstrated that simple food preparation tasks like cracking an egg can contaminate work surfaces as far away as 40 cm (about 16 inches) with Salmonella.
 When eggs are mixed or whisked as part of a recipe, they said, "contamination of surfaces around the mixing bowl was a common occurrence."
 They also noted, "Once present on formica work surfaces, S. enteritidis survived well."
 Bacteria were still present after 24 hours.